openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 For iPhone
 ********************************
-When you see <youredison> that you use to ssh <youredison>.local tap on it.
-It will stay connected for five seconds.
-But the name will stay there just like Dexcom does.
+When you see "BlueZ 5.37  Not Connected" tap on that line.
+It will stay connected.
 You can see your iPhone listed on the edison now with `paired-devices`. `quit` and proceed to testing.
 ********************************

 For Android